psranga/jeepial/docs/cal.md

-* CSVLang is an exploration of the tradeoffs involved in designing a system that prioritizes goals like the above, especially when we don't rule out the the use of highly declarative programming models, and are prepared to use OS/standard UX patterns.
+* CSVLang is an exploration of the tradeoffs involved in designing a system that prioritizes goals like the above, especially when we don't rule out the the use of highly declarative programming models.

 * Caveat: the "loss of control", the very strict separation of layers, and opinionated type system will probably feel strange at first.
 The hope is